splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 ## Install Splunk OpenTelemetry Collector with HELM for a Splunk Platform

-In order to run Splunk OpenTelemetry Collector on your environment, replace `<>` variables according to the description presented below
+In order to run Splunk OpenTelemetry Collector on your environment, replace `<>` variables based on the following description:
 ```bash
 microk8s helm3 upgrade --install sck \
   --set="clusterName=<cluster_name>" \